Falling Creek Camp

 Benefits

-We offer a competitive and progressive pay schedule that is determined based on your experience, age, education, certifications, and other factors.
 Staff working the full summer (Orientation plus 4 sessions) will have a base pay of $4000, not including additional pay, experience, and bonuses.

 Visit our “What You Get” page to see the full pay scale, read more about the value of an internship at camp, learn how to translate your camp experience to your resume, and find more resources.

-In addition to housing, food, and pay, each day at camp brings adventure, physical recreation, and endless opportunities for personal and professional growth.
+In addition to housing, food, and pay, each day at camp brings adventure, physical recreation, and endless opportunities for personal, spiritual, and professional growth.
 You are welcome to use the camp facilities and participate in activities during your free time, so long as it does not take away from a class or camper.

 Housing